Candidates

 Electronic Waste

 Rapid AI advancements increase electronic waste, compounding environmental problems.
-Effective recycling and disposal strategies are needed to minimize AI hardware’s environmental impact.
+Effective recycling and disposal strategies are needed to minimize the environmental impact of AI hardware.

 Carbon Footprint of AI Technologies